 A quick disclaimer!

 Please note that this only creates perfect alignment on garments where the button bands are knit in with the main body of the garment.
-Where button bands are knitted on after you needs got maths or you may not get perfect alignment, but you can still absolutely avoid the sewing part.
+Where button bands are knitted on after you can still use this technique but you will need to calculate where they mirror the buttonholes or you may not get perfect alignment, but you can still absolutely avoid the sewing part.

 You will need…